The following proof:

 Algorithm and Programming

-- Imperative, Functional, Logical, Object-Oriented and Parallel Models.
+- Imperative, Functional, Logical, Object-oriented, Parallel models.
 Programming languages.
 Notions of Algorithm and Program.
 Direct Imperative Programming.
 Algorithm.
 Flowcharts, Pseudocode and EXEL Algorithmic Language;

 - Introduction to C Language: Structure, Vocabulary, Rules for writing programs in C, variables and functions.